 I’ve always been a firm believer that the two most important things that make a business successful are ethical marketing and sales.
-Marketing is simply placing a great product in the right place, at a fair price and right time.
+Marketing is simply placing a great product in the right place, at a fair price and the right time.
 But this can become confusing for some of us without a fundamental understanding of the marketing mix.

 So, what is it?

-It’s a combination of the four Ps, which are product, price, promotion and place.
+It’s a combination of the four Ps, which are product, price, promotion, and place.
 Let’s take a more detailed look at each of them.

 The 4ps of Marketing

 We’ll begin with your Product and this can be an item or service.
 Either way, it’s what you intend to sell to the public.
 The first step is to identify the emotional or other benefits of your product.

 A benefit can be defined as the outcome of purchasing your product.
 However, don’t confuse this with features, which are what your product has or is.